thetransistor/OpenWest2016/readme.md

 	- Use Left and Right to Select a Character Space
 	- Use Up and Down to Select a Character
 	- Button 1 (Top Button) Saves Current Text
-	- Button 2 (Bottom Buttom) Deletes the Current Character
+	- Button 2 (Bottom Button) Deletes the Current Character
 - Nibble
 	- Eat those blocks.
 Ahhhh yisss!
 	- Hold Both Buttons (or die) to exit game